 Organizational culture is hugely important for the success of organizations.
 From our perspective, organizational culture is one of the most important things that influences the ability of an organization to be truly purpose driven and to help make the world a better place.

 In our view there is no “right” culture for organizations to aspire to achieve.
 Emulating the cultures of others isn’t a recipe for success.
 Instead, each organization needs to understand what its purpose is and what’s important to it, then create a culture that first with these factors.

 As much as we are loath to say it, while it’s possible for a culture to rise from the grass-roots of an organization, most organizations are hugely shaped by the values and behaviors of their senior leaders.
 If a culture is toxic, the root cause may be the leadership.
 Similarly, if it’s benign, the praise may be due to the leadership.

 There, as ever, is a lot of original work behind this post.
-However most of this post is based on general reading and experince, as opposed to any specific sources.
-If you’d like to read more about corporate cultures, though, we suggest starting with Deal and Kennedy’s 1982 book: “Corporate Cultures: The Rites And Rituals Of Corporate Life“.
+However most of this post is based on general reading and experience, as opposed to any specific sources.
+If you’d like to read more about corporate cultures, perhaps start with Deal and Kennedy’s 1982 book: “Corporate Cultures: The Rites And Rituals Of Corporate Life”.